glynnbird/postdblite/README.md

 It does not implement CouchDB's MVCC, Design Documents, attachments, MapReduce, "Mango" search or any other CouchDB feature.

-It does however provide a "consistent" data store where the documents and secondary indexes are in lock-step.
+It does however provide a "consistent" data store (as opposed to _eventually consistent_).
 Documents are limited to 100KB in size.

 ## Running locally